 · Do not spend more time attempting to make a question work

 · Do not import your outside understanding into the question; everything asked for is in the materials

-· Do not use the examination as a study exercise; the materials are only to be consulted when you have doubt or you need to confirm a response
+· Do not use the exam as a study exercise; the materials are only to be consulted when you have doubt or you need to confirm a response.

 Week 2: Read for structural understanding